giacfalk/VIIRS_electricity_assessment/README.md

-# VIIRS_electricity_assessment
+# Source code
-Scripts used to compile the Enegies paper 'Estimating Electricity Consumption with NPP-VIIRS DNB Satellite Data: A Global Comparative Performance Assessment'
+Scripts used to compile the Enegies paper 'Interannual Variation in Night-Time Light Radiance Predicts Changes in National Electricity Consumption Conditional on Income-Level and Region'